 “For instance, eating an orange is better than drinking juice because the body has to do more work to get to the sugar, and the sugars are then distributed more evenly,” Dr. Khot says.
 “If you watch your sugars, your numbers will start to go down from the yellow light to the green light.”

-Prediabetes often comes on without any symptoms (though some people notice skin darkening in the armpits, elbows or knees).
+Prediabetes often comes on without any symptoms.
 But it’s important to know early if your blood sugar levels are creeping up so you can take steps to avoid moving into diabetes — and protect your heart and blood vessels.

 Seeing your doctor for a yearly physical is the best way to keep an eye on your blood sugar levels over time.
 Or, if you have concerns about prediabetes, make an appointment for a blood sugar test now.